Why should I choose Concordia University of Edmonton’s Residence as my new home?

 It is generally recommended that applicants submit a completed residence application as soon as they get a favourable admission decision from the university.
 Our application process is separate from the application process to academic programs at Concordia University of Edmonton.
 Therefore, applicants must submit a separate application for on-campus accommodation, while awaiting an admission decision to one of our programs.
 It should however be noted that if an prospective student’s application into a program is denied, their residence application is automatically nullified for that semester, and it is the applicant’s responsibility to notify the residence office promptly (only admitted students with proof of course registrations can reside in our on-campus residences).

 How many rooms are available in the residences?

-At the moment, our residence community can accommodate between 93 and 95 students, depending on the number of applicants confirmed every semester (about 42 male residents, about 51 female residents).
-There is one male residence hall (Founders), and two female residence complexes (Eberhardt Hall, and Wangerin House).
+At the moment, our residence community can accommodate between 93 and 95 students, depending on the number of applicants confirmed every semester.
+There are two Co-ed halls (Founders and Eberhardt) and a female only (Wangerin House) residence.

 What are the current costs associated with living in residence?

 - Shared Room (Double Occupancy): $1,975.00

 Option A (Minimum): $1,760.00/semester (minimum non-refundable amount) (approximately 10 meals/week)